waded/garden-temps/README.md

     28-01204c68e858,2021-03-07T01:39:09,64.6
     28-01204cb9c15f,2021-03-07T01:39:09,64.5

-This is sensor ID, timestamp, temperature in Fahrenheit.
+Each event includes sensor ID, timestamp from device at start of the sweep, and temperature in Fahrenheit.

 These could be consumed as-is, or handled and sent to a database, Exceltabase, etc.